The Assignment | Deliverables | Field Observations | Script & Storyboard | Assessment |Resources |Readings

 You are to design a digital story for the students you are currently observing.
 Whatever program you are in and whatever discipline you are studying, math, science, social studies or language arts, your digital story is to relate to the curriculum in the classroom where you are currently observing.
 Whatever your students are studying, from constitutional law to calculus, your digital story is to be a version of a digital story that represents the culmination of a unit of study consistent with the curriculum associated with the classroom you are currently observing.
 Your digital story is a demonstration of learning not unlike an essay or some other type of project.
 In this way, your digital story will be age appropriate, discipline specific, and designed for the class you are currently observing.

 Further, I invite you to produce the digital story with available technology such as smart phones and WeVideo online editing software (to be introduced in class).
 Earbuds or headphones will prove useful.

 - The culmination of a unit of study related to the classroom where you are currently observing.

 - Between ~2.5 and ~3.5 minutes.
 (Shorter videos struggle to make their point and longer videos are beyond the scope of this exploration).

 - Conform to the StoryCenter approach to digital Storytelling

 - Consistent with the curriculum in the class where you are observing.

 - You are responsible for every word and every image.
 If you did not produce it, it better be really high quality.
 And, you MUST give proper credit in a reference section (rolling credits) of your video.
 For music, SFX, still images or video you are welcome to draw from the public domain, such as the Creative Commons.

-- For Spring 2019, this can be a small group project.
+- For Fall 2019, this can be a small group project.